wireservice/csvkit/docs/common_arguments.rst

    -q QUOTECHAR, --quotechar QUOTECHAR
                          Character used to quote strings in the input CSV file.
    -u {0,1,2,3}, --quoting {0,1,2,3}
-                         Quoting style used in the input CSV file.
-0 = Quote Minimal, 1 = Quote All, 2 = Quote Non-numeric, 3 =
+                         Quoting style used in the input CSV file: 0 quote minimal, 1 quote all, 2 quote non-numeric, 3 quote none.
-                         Quote None.
    -b, --no-doublequote  Whether or not double quotes are doubled in the input
                          CSV file.
    -p ESCAPECHAR, --escapechar ESCAPECHAR
-                         Character used to escape the delimiter if --quoting 3 ("Quote None") is specified and to escape the QUOTECHAR if --no-doublequote is specified.
+                         Character used to escape the delimiter if --quoting 3 ("quote none") is specified and to escape the QUOTECHAR if --no-doublequote is specified.
    -z FIELD_SIZE_LIMIT, --maxfieldsize FIELD_SIZE_LIMIT
                          Maximum length of a single field in the input CSV